3 Corvi

 3 Corvi is a single star in the southern constellation of Corvus, located 192 light years away from the Sun.
 It is visible to the naked eye as a faint, white-hued star with an apparent visual magnitude of 5.45.
 This object is moving further from the Earth with a heliocentric radial velocity of +14 km/s.

 This is an A-type main-sequence star with a stellar classification of A1 V. It has 2.14 times the mass of the Sun and 1.87 times the Sun's radius.
 The star is around 900 million years old with a high rate of rotation, showing a projected rotational velocity of 130 km/s.
 It is radiating ten times the luminosity of the Sun from its photosphere at an effective temperature of 9,671 K. An infrared excess has been detected, suggesting that a debris disk with a temperature of 150 K is orbiting 14.7 AU from the host star.

+It was designated Theta Corvi by Johann Elert Bode in his 1801 Uranographia, but it is now no longer used.